The World-Famous Studio Tour at Universal Studios Hollywood is a 60-minute tram ride to explore a real working movie

 Guests see a moving shark animatronic from the film, which usually ends up scaring them.

 The Jaws attraction is a recreation of a few of the buildings seen on Marthas’ Vineyard, where the entire film was shot on location.

 Bates Hotel & Mansion

-During the tour, you will see both the Psycho House and the Bates Motel.
+During the studio tour, you will see both the Psycho House and the Bates Motel.

 Since Alfred Hitchcock wound up Psycho’s shooting in 1960, the sets have been moved around the backlot a bit.

 If you are lucky, you will also see Norman Bates hanging around the motel.